IronwallxR5/PortFolio/README.md

 -   ⚡ Optimized performance with Next.js 15
 -   🎭 Interactive UI with GSAP and smooth scrolling
 -   🌐 Project showcase with live demos and GitHub links
+-   📊 Dynamic stats that auto-update based on projects and tech stack

 ## 🛠 Tech Stack